Deep brain stimulation for movement disorder treatment: Exploring frequency-dependent efficacy in a computational network model: DBS efficiency depends on stimulation frequency

 Under DBS at various frequencies, $R$ shows a non-linear behaviour, starting at 0 for low DBS frequencies (around 50 Hz) to values $>0$ with small peaks for frequencies around 70 and 130 Hz.
-A very prominent peak is found around 184 Hz, and another at 234 Hz.
-Thus, there are two dominant optima at around 184 and 234 Hz where the DBS maximises the thalamic response close to normal values of $R$.
+Very prominent peaks are found around 184 Hz, 210 Hz and 244 Hz.
+Thus, there are three dominant optima at where the DBS maximises the thalamic response close to normal values of $R$.
 As Fig.\ \ref{fig:DPS_T} thus shows, the frequency of DBS is critical for thalamic firing outcome.
 At low frequencies (i.e. 50-150 Hz), only few frequency bands can be found at which $R > 0$.
 Consequently, the effects on thalamic activation are only transient at e.g. 50 Hz and 150 Hz (see Fig.\ \ref{fig:Effic}).
 Exceptions are the small peaks at 70 and 130 Hz; Fig.\ \ref{fig:Effic}, reasonably stable responses can thus be seen at 130 Hz.
 Only from 160 Hz onward, stable thalamic firing can be achieved by DBS.
-Interestingly, this is very similar to experimental findings in hemiparkinsonian rats: low frequency DBS stimulation up to 75 Hz actually result only in transient effects, while permanent reductions of circling behaviour (the parkinsonian equivalent in this animal model) were only achieved at DBS frequencies $>$ 130 Hz \cite{So17}.
+Interestingly, this is very similar to experimental findings in hemiparkinsonian rats: low frequency DBS stimulation up to 75 Hz actually result only in transient effects, while permanent reductions of circling behaviour (the parkinsonian equivalent in this animal model) were only achieved at DBS frequencies $>$ 130 Hz \cite{so17}.

 Computing the Shannon entropy for the macroscopic variables $r,l$ we confirm the optimal DBS frequency.
-As suggested by \cite{Dorv08,Arle18,Deco12}, an optimised DBS frequency can be achieved by regularisation of the activity, i.e. minimisation of the entropy and thus a more ordered state.
+As suggested by \cite{Dorv08,Arle18,Deco12}, an optimised DBS frequency can be achieved by regularisation of the whole basal ganglia activity\cite{Dorv08}, i.e. minimisation of the entropy and thus a more ordered state.

 We thus compute the Shannon Entropy $E$, by